antmicro/benchalot/README.md

 ```

 Additionally, instead of using variable names you can use one of the following:

-* `stage` - column containing stages' names.
+* `stage` - column containing stage names
-* `failed` - column containing `True` or `False` depending on whether the benchmark failed.
+* `failed` - column containing `True` or `False` depending on whether the benchmark failed

 #### Multiplying output

 To create multiple outputs from one rule, you can use variables in filenames.

-For example, to create a separate bar chart for each value of variable `tag`, your configuration should look like this:
+For example, to create a separate bar chart for each value of the variable `tag`, your configuration should look like this:

 <!-- name=special-option-mul" -->
 ```yaml